Is your major depressive disorder genetic?

 Does MTHFR cause depression?

-The short answer is yes, mthfr can cause depression but it may not.
-Each person who has mthfr gene mutations responds differently.
-Depending on their own personal symptoms of the condition.
+The short answer is yes, methylenetetrahydrofolate reductase gene polymorphisms (MTHFR) can cause depression but it may not.
+Each person who has MTHFR gene mutations responds differently, depending on their own personal symptoms of the condition.

 How does MTHFR cause depression?